AliceO2Group/InfoLoggerGui/README.md

-npm run doc | build the doc in docs/API.md npm run coverage | report coverage of tests npm run ils | start local InfoLoggerServer with fake real-time data for dev purpose
+npm run doc | build the doc in docs/API.md npm run coverage | report coverage of tests npm run ils | start local InfoLoggerServer with fake real-time data for dev purpose npm run demo | start both InfoLoggerGui and a fake InfoLoggerServer

 Before starting the InfoLoggerGui (which is a server/client view), you should have a InfoLoggerServer and MySQL running (which store the logs) and configured in config.js, all this can be found here: https://github.com/AliceO2Group/InfoLogger/blob/master/doc/README.md